stjet/Discord-Banano-Faucet/README.md

 # Discord Banano Faucet
 A very simple discord banano faucet.
 Uses a discord bot.
-Needs two `.env` variables, `dbpass` and `token`.
-Dbpass is the mongodb database password, and token is the discord bot token.
+Needs three `.env` variables, `dbpass`, `seed` and `token`.
+Dbpass is the mongodb database password, seed is the banano seed, and token is the discord bot token.
 Please also change the mongodb connection string into `database.js`.